Written by David Domzalski

 OK, but how do you write a hook?
 Here’s where to start:

-Great copywriting includes great storytelling.
+One of the best copywriting tips is to remember that great copywriting includes great storytelling.
 It’s as simple as that.

 Stories are what bring copy to life.
 They give readers something to connect to, and that is how a relationship is built.
 You want your current and potential customers tofeel somethingwhen they read your words.
 This not only cultivates a sense of satisfaction in readers but also encourages them to, you guessed it, keep reading.